csuka/ansible_role_memcached/README.md

-# Ansible Role: Memcached
+# Memcached

-An Ansible Role that configures and installs MemcacheD on EL 8.
+An Ansible role that installs, configures and manages memcached for EL 8.

-## variables
+## Variables

 The configuration is by default set at `/etc/sysconfig/memcached`.